hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Training/README.md

 | WRF-Hydro | GWOUT | Calendar Year | hourly | ~105,192 | ~21,000 GB |
 | WRF-Hydro | CHRTOUT | Calendar Year | hourly | ~105,192 | ~21,000 GB |

-There are roughly ~350,640 files used as inputs to this workflow that will take up at least 70,000 GBs worth of storage space.
-Because of these file sizes, this workflow was developed using High Processing Computer (HPC) systems.
-To save on storage space, a three year subset of these data was downloaded to the USGS HPC system, Hovenweep.
-The workflow in this repository is currently set up to run on this temporal subset of data (2011, 2012, and 2013) but can be modified to include a larger time scale.
+There are roughly ~350,640 files used as inputs to this workflow that will take up at least 70 TBs worth of storage space.
+Because of these file sizes, this workflow was developed using High Performance Computing (HPC) systems.
+If this is the first time HPC systems are being used, an account will need to be [requested](https://hpcportal.cr.usgs.gov/index.html).
+It is highly encouraged that new users attend [HPC101 Training](https://hpcportal.cr.usgs.gov/training/index.html) before beginning work on HPC systems.
+To save on storage space, a 3-year subset of these data was downloaded to the USGS HPC system, Hovenweep.
+The workflow in this repository is currently set up to run on this temporal subset of data (2011, 2012, and 2013) but can be modified to include a larger time span.

-The temporal aggregation portion of this workflow requires a module called Netcdf Operator (NCO).
+The temporal aggregation part of this workflow requires a module called Netcdf Operator (NCO).
 The spatial aggregation portion of this workflow requires a python environment yml file to be installed.

 <a id="Hourly to Monthly"></a>
 <h3>Temporal Aggregation</h3>